 Final Thoughts on Goals, the “Portfolio Approach,” and a Bonus Tip* on Content Segmentation

-When it comes to goal analysis, I recommend you evaluate the performance of your glossary pages as a group rather than on an individual or page-level basis.
+When it comes to goal analysis, evaluate the performance of your glossary pages as a group rather than on an individual or page-level basis.
 I say this because, like all content marketing projects, not every asset you publish is going to be a winner.

 Some perform well, others don’t…for various reasons.